Installation

 };

-export default nextConfig;4.
-Set Up Admin Routes
+4. Set Up Admin Routes

-Create the admin panel catch-all route:
+Create the admin panel page and layout:

 "use client";